 If having problems with hand tracking, see Troubleshooting Hand Tracking.

 This section provides the supported VRED hand gestures for interacting with your digital designs.
-Your hand movement is tracked as you tap parts of a model with the tip of your index finger to initiate touch events, select tools from the VR Menu, or interact with HTML 5 HMI screens.
+Your hand movement is tracked as you tap parts of a model with the tip of your index finger to initiate touch events, select tools from the xR Home Menu, or interact with HTML 5 HMI screens.
 Use these gestures to navigate scenes, without the need of controllers.

 The virtual hands will automatically adjust to match your real-world ones.

-Using the VR Menu
+Using the xR Home Menu

-To trigger a tool in VR or MR, there must be a small angle between the tip of your index finger and a tool from the menu to trigger it.
+To trigger a tool in VR or XR, there must be a small angle between the tip of your index finger and a tool from the menu to trigger it.
 If your index finger is perpendicular, VRED's sensor might have an issue detecting the action.
 Tap the tool.

 In 2022.3, we implemented a new collision model for index finger VR interaction that uses an improved sensor angle and position.
 You can see the placement of this geometry in the following image.